Trustworthy AI explained with 12 principles and a framework What is artificial intelligence as a service (AIaaS)?

 Artificial intelligence explained: What can AI do better than humans?

-Artificial intelligence systems outperform humans in a range of important categories.
-AI, particularly machine algorithms, is strikingly effective at processing and integrating new information and sharing new knowledge among separate AI models.
+Artificial intelligence systems outperform the human brain in a range of important categories.
+AI, particularly machine learning algorithms, of which generative AI is a subset, is strikingly effective at processing and integrating new information and sharing new knowledge among separate AI models.
 The endurance of AI is also superior to human intelligence; machines do not require rest and do not get distracted.
-And AI works at speeds well beyond those of human intelligence; a machine will outperform a human at most tasks that both have been trained to complete by many orders of magnitude.
+Machine learning is an extremely powerful tool for detecting patterns in data.
+In numerous examples to-date spanning medical imagery, speech, digital fraud and plagiarism, AI has proved to be much more effective at most forms of pattern recognition than the average human.
+Additionally, AI works at speeds well beyond those of human intelligence; in terms of pace, a machine will outperform a human at most tasks that both have been trained to complete by many orders of magnitude.

 3 specific ways AI and human intelligence differ